 Planning First/Zoning Certificate

-- Contact the Planning Division to submit a Zoning Certificate application along with the required drawings in order to obtain a Zoning Certificate.
-The Planning Division will inform you of the requirements for approvals from Ministry of Transportation, County of Simcoe, or Conservation Authorities.
+- Submit your application through the Cloudpermit environment.
+Planning staff will review your submission for completion and compliance with the Zoning By-law.
+The Planning Division will also inform you of the requirements for approvals from applicable law authorities such as the Ministry of Transportation, County of Simcoe, or Conservation Authorities.

 Complete Building Permit Submission

-Note: Only building permit applications with all required drawings, engineering and related approvals.
-If you are missing information, your application will be refused at the counter.
-By submitting a complete application it will allow for processing within Ministry timeframes.
-All permit fees and engineered lot grading deposits (when required) shall be paid at permit submission.
+Note: Only building permit applications with all required drawings, engineering and related approvals will be deemed complete.
+If there is missing information, the application will be refused.
+By submitting a complete application, it will allow for processing within Ministry timeframes.

 For additional questions, contact Planning or Building Division staff.

-List of Exemptions from Zoning Certificate requirement (Building Permit may still be required)
+Situations that may be exempt from Zoning Certificate review requirement (A Building Permit may still be required)

 - Foundation repairs